Hayoth: Kobra

 Hayoth are a team of four super powered covert operatives who act as a special division of the Mossad.
 Their first contact with the West comes when Amanda Waller is contracted to capture Kobra.
 Waller is informed of Hayoth's existence by an Egyptian operative named Nazair.
 Nazair claims that even though Kobra is in Israel, he is a threat to Egypt's interests as well.

-Amanda Waller and the Suicide Squad covertly sneak into Jerusalem, seeking to capture or kill Kobra.
-However, the Squad's arrival is detected by Hayoth, and their Mossad liaison Colonel Hacohen takes Waller and Vixen into custody in order to show them that Hayoth has already captured Kobra.
-Amanda figures out that Kobra allowed Hayoth to capture him but is unsure of why.
-Judith follows Vixen to a meeting with Bronze Tiger and Ravan.
-She critically wounds Vixen and is nearly killed by Bronze Tiger.
+Waller and the Suicide Squad covertly sneak into Jerusalem, seeking to capture or kill Kobra.
+However, the Squad's arrival is detected by Hayoth, and their Mossad liaison Colonel Hacohen takes Waller and Vixen into custody to show them that Hayoth has already captured Kobra.
+Waller figures out that Kobra allowed Hayoth to capture him, but is unsure of why.
+Judith critically wounds Vixen and is nearly killed by Bronze Tiger.

 Meanwhile, the Atom discovers Kobra's true plan to corrupt Dybbuk, Hayoth's AI team member.
 Kobra "corrupts" Dybbuk through a series of philosophical conversations about the nature of good and evil.
 He then attempts to use Dybbuk to start World War III.
-The day is saved by Ramban the team's kabbalistic magician, who has a lengthy conversation with Dybbuk about the true nature of good and evil, choice and morality.
+The day is saved by Ramban, who has a lengthy conversation with Dybbuk about the nature of good and evil, choice, and morality.

 Ray Palmer

-Their next encounter occurs when Hayoth mistakenly believe they will be allowed to take Qurac's former President Marlo into custody.
-This misunderstanding causes Hayoth to become embroiled in a four-way conflict with Justice League members Superman, Batman and Aquaman, who are searching for Ray Palmer (Atom), the Suicide Squad, and Onslaught.
+Their next encounter occurs when Hayoth mistakenly believe they will be allowed to take Qurac's former president, Hurrambi Marlo, into custody.
+This misunderstanding causes Hayoth to become embroiled in a four-way conflict with Justice League members Superman, Batman, and Aquaman.

 After a series of skirmishes, Superman ends the fight with a shockwave caused by clapping both his hands together.
-The League members confront Ray Palmer and he tells them about Micro Force and their murder of Adam Cray, the man who had been impersonating him as a member of the Suicide Squad.
+The League members confront Atom and learn of Micro Force and their murder of Adam Cray, who had been impersonating Atom as a member of the Suicide Squad.

 Dybbuk and Ifrit

-In order to gain Hayoth's freedom after acting illegally on US soil, the entity known as Dybbuk agrees to help Amanda Waller and Doctor Simon LaGrieve of the IMHS (Institute for Metahuman Studies) deprogram Mindboggler.
-Mindboggler had become the entity known as "Ifrit" by entering the magnetic bottle that contained her new consciousness.
-Mindboggler's mind had been used by Quraci technicians as the template for Ifrit.
+In order to gain Hayoth's freedom after acting illegally in the United States, Dybbuk agrees to help deprogram Ifrit, an artificial intelligence based on Mindboggler.
 Dybbuk succeeds, and Mindboggler recalls her original identity of Leah Wasserman.
 She and Dybbuk, now calling himself Lenny, are engaged to be married.

 Doomsday Clock

-In "Doomsday Clock", Hayoth is mentioned to have been assembled as Israel's superhero team.
-In addition to Seraph, Dybbuk, Golem, Judith, and Ramban, it is also mentioned that Pteradon is a member of Hayoth.
+In "Doomsday Clock", Hayoth is stated to have been assembled as Israel's superhero team.
+The group is led by Seraph and consists of Dybbuk, Golem, Judith, Ramban, and Pteradon.